henrykobutra/theboringdocs/src/routes/(generators)/generate-terms/content-creator.md

 # Terms and Conditions

-Welcome to our website!
+Welcome to [Your Name]!
 We are a content creator and provide various digital content including but not limited to videos, artwork, and educational material.
 Please take a moment to read our Terms and Conditions before using our website.

 ## Acceptance of Terms